 - CDE is developing a Colorado State Model Evaluation System that districts may choose to implement to meet the requirements of S.B.
 10-191.
 Resources for the Colorado State Model Evaluation System include rubrics, user guides and training materials for the trainers in school districts.

 - CDE is developing systems to encourage common interpretations of teacher quality and enhance inter-rater agreement (extent to which two or more evaluators using the same observation tool give the same rating to an identical observable situation), and help evaluators provide useful and actionable feedback to educators.
-CDE recently announced that an online inter-rater agreement training system is being developed in partnership with My Learning Plan.
+CDE is developing an online inter-rater agreement training system called Elevate Colorado in partnership with My Learning Plan.
 The system will allow educators from across the state to view short videos of practicing teachers, rate the videos according to the state rubric, and receive a “score” of how close they rated the videos to the master ratings.
 Educators who receive scores within an approved range will know they are evaluating professionals within an acceptable, comparable and fair manner.
 To learn more, download the fact sheet.

 - The CDE Resource Bank is populated with assessments aligned to the Colorado Academic Standards and suitable for use in educator evaluations.